 Although I haven’t used all of their components yet, I’m becoming a big fan of PNW.
 There’s nothing that feels overwrought.
 These products are obviously made by people who love riding their bikes, and that dedication to riding shows through in both quality and value.

 Little touches like the “Find Your Loam” message on the grips remind me that real people are behind these products, and that I would probably be friends with them.

 I wholeheartedly recommend the Loam grips to . . . well, basically to everyone.
 Unless you absolutely need a double-clamp grip (maybe if you’re coming from the moto world?) or you can’t stand the thought of using anything other than foam, the Loam grips will be a great addition to your bike.

-And you absolutely can’t beat the PNW Loam Grips $19.99 price tag.
+And you absolutely can’t beat the PNW Loam Grips $19.99, especially at that price.